Kent Trading Standards Checked Scheme

 5. Criminal Background Checks

-On application to the TSC scheme, the business owner(s) must state if they have unspent criminal convictions.
+On application to the TSC scheme, the business owner(s) which includes those who ultimately control the business, must state if they have unspent criminal convictions.

 They may be asked to provide further details – this may be via a telephone interview, or in the form of a DBS (Disclosure and Barring Service) check.
-Upon receipt of this, KCC will make a balanced judgement taking into account:
+Upon receipt of this, KCC will make a balanced judgement, which will be deemed binding and final, taking into account:

 • The nature of the offence.

-• Its relevance to the post, position or profession in question.
+• Its relevance to the post, position, trade or profession in question.

 • How long ago the offence took place.